 Why should you backup your catalog and how often should you back it up?
 I frequently come across Capture One users with a corrupt catalog database but without any backup.
 That is not a good starting point for recovery, I must admit.

 Backup Your Catalog

 We all know that a backup’s purpose is to help us to recover in case disaster strikes.
-The problem users have with making backups in general is that there is no direct benefit from the effort.
-As a result any obstacle in the backup process will result in backups not being done.
+The problem users have with making backups, in general, is that there is no direct benefit from the effort.
+As a result, any obstacle in the backup process will result in backups not being made.
 Fortunately, Capture One offers a really simple backup mechanism.

-In this blog I will focus on the Capture One Catalog Backup feature.
-It is a no frills set and forget feature that once may save your day.
+In this blog, I will focus on the Capture One Catalog Backup feature.
+It is a no-frills feature that once may save your day.
 You can use this in combination with any other backup solution on your system like Time Machine on macOS.

 What does the Capture One Catalog Backup do?
 It backups only the catalog database and a few other items related to adjustments that do not fit into a database.